The Alchemy of Adaptation: From Book to Screen

 Introduction:

-You are writing either fiction or non-fiction, or both, or possibly a hybrid of the two.
-The film and television business (including streaming networks) is fueled by adaptations of source material such as yours.
+As a participant at the Community of Writers, you are writing either fiction or nonfiction, or both, or possibly a hybrid of the two.
+The film and television business (including streaming networks) are fueled by adaptations of source material such as yours.
 Hollywood loves books, published, self-published works, too.
-(The Martian, on which the Matt Damon movie is based, was an obscure self-published novel.
-Moonlight originated as a play.
-Spotlight is based on a series of Boston Globe feature news stories.)
+Some well-known examples are: The Handmaid’s Tale, based on the novel; due to its success Margaret Atwood allowed the story to continue for five more seasons.
+The Martian, on which the Matt Damon movie is based, was an obscure self-published novel.
+Moonlight originated as a little seen play.
+Spotlight is based on a series of Boston Globe feature news stories.
 Hollywood thrives on true stories or any riveting saga, real or imagined, already validated by an audience, hence the ongoing relationships between book/magazine publishers and film/television studios and production companies.

-During our five 90-minute seminars, you will learn the challenging fundamentals of screenplay adaptation.
-We will focus on the crucial elements of screenwriting: character development, story structure, scene creation, and uses of dialogue, which shall help you lay the groundwork for an outline if not a future screenplay or series adaptation of your project.
-We will screen clips consistently as examples.
+During our five 90-minute classes, you will learn the challenging fundamentals of screenplay adaptation.
+We will focus on the crucial elements of screenwriting: character development and story structure, which shall help you lay the groundwork for an outline if not a future screenplay or series adaptation of your project.
+You will find these screenwriting tools useful in your prose writing as well.
+We will screen clips consistently to illuminate our instruction.

 Note: The project you are working with for this class may be a different one from what you will work on in the morning workshops or your individual conference.